-| ||Current Status: ||3/28/2017 - House Financial Institutions, Housing and Urban Development, (Second Hearing)|
+| ||Current Status: ||4/25/2017 - REPORTED OUT, House Financial Institutions, Housing and Urban Development, (Third Hearing)|

 |SB5||INCREASING INCOME TAX DEDUCTIONS (HOTTINGER J, EKLUND J) To increase the maximum income tax deduction for contributions to college savings accounts and disability expense savings accounts to $10,000 annually for each beneficiary, to create the Joint Committee on Ohio College Affordability, and to declare an emergency.|

-| ||Current Status: ||2/1/2017 - Referred to Committee Senate Finance|
+| ||Current Status: ||4/25/2017 - Senate Finance, (Second Hearing)|

 |SB9||AUGUST TAX HOLIDAY (BACON K) To provide for a three-day sales tax "holiday" in August 2017 during which sales of clothing and school supplies are exempt from sales and use taxes.|

-| ||Current Status: ||3/21/2017 - House Ways and Means, (Second Hearing)|
+| ||Current Status: ||3/28/2017 - REPORTED OUT, House Ways and Means, (Third Hearing)|